-What We Like: Steam oven for baked goods, six powerful burners, tons of preprogrammed options
+What We Love: Steam oven for baked goods, six powerful burners, tons of preprogrammed options

-What We Don’t Like: Super expensive, learning curve to use features
+What We Don’t Love: Super expensive, learning curve to use features

 If you’re looking for a 36-inch range, which is larger than the standard 30-inch range, Miele is one of the best options out there.
 A professional range often means fewer features since professionals want to just cook without the frills.
 But Miele changes that dynamic with their M Touch digital oven display that has 95 different pre-programmed bake options.

 This range is what's known as dual fuel.
 The gas cooktop is combined with an electric oven, which allows for more precise baking with fewer temperature fluctuations.
 The oven can go from a low 75 degrees to 575 degrees, with a rapid preheat and wireless probe for roasts.
 It has Moisture Plus, a programmable steaming function that ensures your bread has the European caramelized crust most home bakers strive for.